+Authorization based on locally stored information to be decided during normative work.

 When CAPIF is used as specified in TS 23.434 [7], the security mechanism for CAPIF specified in TS 33.122 [5] shall be followed for authenticating and authorizing a digital asset requestor (API Invoker) to access service API.

-Editor’s note: When DA server has sufficient local information to authorize the digital asset requestor to access digital assets stored in the DA server, whether CAPIF needs to be used for digital asset access control is FFS.

-Editor’s note: Further conclusions are FFS.